opprDev/simple-report-template/README.md

-# CalliTech Project Simple Report Template
+# Simple Report LaTeX Template

 This template provides a clean structured format for writing a report based on a developement company report.
 The structure follows the typical flow of information required project report: the objective of the development, methods, information data, results and discussion.